 A garment in one of the hotel’s signature colours: chartreuse, olive, dusky grey or pearl pink.

-There’s no formal restaurant, but twice a week (on Wednesdays and Saturdays), guests are invited to a sociable dinner hosted by Riccardo and his friends.
+There’s no formal restaurant, but in the evening (excluding Wednesdays), guests are invited to a sociable dinner hosted by Riccardo and his friends.
 Candlelit tables on the terrace set the scene for a magical meal (washed down with plenty of prosecco and local wine).
-Typical dishes include home-made ravioli, sesame seed-coated tuna and farro with pesto.
-On Monday evenings, a light dinner of soup, bruschette and the like is served.
-A generous breakfast spread (cheese, charcuterie, quiche, cake, muesli, cereal, conserves, bread and fresh fruit) is served outside in a leafy green pocket of the grounds; lunch follows suit.
+Though the menu changes daily, typical dishes include home-made ravioli, sesame seed-coated tuna and farro with pesto.
+On Monday evenings, a light dinner of soup, bruschette and the like is served; on Wednesdays, there's a cooking class for up to four people, while on Sundays it's cheese and chacuterie boards with salad.
+A generous breakfast spread (cheese, charcuterie, quiche, cake, muesli, cereal, conserves, bread and fresh fruit) is served outside in a leafy green pocket of the grounds, and a light lunch follows suit, upon request.

 Help yourself to drinks from the honesty bar, and enjoy them in one of the many peaceful perches: outside on the terrace, in the gardens, by the pool, or in one of the cosy lounges.